HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 By far the most commonly used axis is `wght` (which controls weight), at 84.7% desktop and 90.4% mobile.
 However, `wdth` (width) accounts for approximately 5% of variable font usage.
 In 2020, Google Fonts began serving 2-axis fonts with both width and weight axes.

 The optical size (`opsz`) feature is used for approximately 2% of the variable font usage.
 This is one to watch, as tuning the appearance of a font to match its intended size of presentation improves the visual refinement in perhaps subtle but very real ways.

+## Towards the future

+The performance landscape is changing somewhat, as the advent of cache partitioning reduces the performance benefit from sharing the cache of CDN font resources across multiple sites.
+The trend of hosting more font assets on the same domain as the site, rather than using a CDN, will probably continue.
+Even so, services such as Google Fonts are highly optimized, and best practices such as use of `swap` and `preconnect` mitigate much of the impact of the additional HTTP connection.

+The use of variable fonts is accelerating greatly, and that trend will no doubt continue, especially as browser and design tool support improve.
+It's also possible that 2021 will be the year of the color web font; even though the technology has been in place, that certainly hasn't happened yet.